-A way to check hinges and locks is checking on this quality mark:
+A way to check hinges and locks is by checking on this quality mark:

 Politiekeurmerk veilig wonen (PKVW)

 Some new houses have this quality mark.
 It is an official label that your house is safer to burglars than a normal house.
-And in some cases you can get a discount on your house insurances.
-Every few years it this PKVW needs to be renewed.
+And in some cases, you can get a discount on your house insurance.
+Every few years this PKVW needs to be renewed.

 Check hinges and locks on the SKG-Label

-Another way to check the quality of your hinges and locks is: search for the SKG-label.
+Another way to check the quality of your hinges and locks is: to search for the SKG label.
 You find it on the product itself.